rehawild/2D-Topdown-Farming-Game/README.md

 ---

 ## License
-This project does not currently have a license, as it was developed for personal educational purposes and is not intended for redistribution or modification.
+This repository does not have a license, as it was created for educational purposes and is not intended for redistribution or modification.